 A different viewpoint - By John Haynes, Blue Ride Principal

-There are many excellent boat reviews in magazines such as RIB International but it is interesting to look at selecting a recreational RIB from a different angle depending on the end user.
+There are many boat reviews in powerboat magazines, but it is interesting to look at selecting a recreational RIB from a different angle depending on the end user.
 As many people are being drawn to RIBs from other watersports and different backgrounds it is a good exercise to see what they are really looking for in their new boat and how they will choose it.
 Not just by looking at the boat, engine and equipment but by looking at the end users marine background and being realistic about what they will really want the RIB to do for them.

 What do you want your RIB to do?

 My blend of experiences on the water in other craft is bound to influence my choice of RIB.
 A training RIB may benefit from being light and easy to drive by novices.
 For commercial or military operators I would always select a heavier craft from a manufacturer that understands the intended 'heavy duty' use.
 Having said that on occasions I have ended up using boats designed for leisure purposes in very testing conditions and for obvious reasons I encourage them not to fail by backing off the power and treating the boat with extra care.